A topic from the subject of Analytical Chemistry in Chemistry.

 Significance:

-Gas chromatography is a powerful analytical technique that is widely used in various fields, including environmental monitoring, food safety, and pharmaceutical analysis.
-This experiment demonstrates the basic principles of GC and provides hands-on experience in the separation, identification, and quantification of volatile compounds in a sample.
+Gas chromatography is a widely used technique in various fields including environmental monitoring, food safety, and forensic science.
+This experiment provides practical experience in the fundamental principles of GC and its applications in separating, identifying, and quantifying volatile compounds.

 Share on: